sustech-topology/TopCap/README.md

 - [Code](Drawing/newChar_pca.py) for results in Fig. 8d supporting discussion on additional geometric features
 - [Code](Drawing/16_figs_S2.py) for visualisation in Supplementary Fig. 2 of embedded point clouds via standard and cyclic TDE
 - [Code](observation_skip.ipynb) for results in Supplementary Fig. 3 supporting discussion on how skip affects MP and computation time
-- Results in Supplementary Table 1 supporting discussion on dependency of MP on multiple parameters for TDE
+- Code for results in Supplementary Table 1 supporting discussion on dependency of MP on multiple parameters for TDE

 ### Consonant waveforms